isomerpages/isomerpages-govtech/media/media-releases/_posts/2013-06-24-tenders-called-for-government-ict-infrastructure-services.md

 ---
-layout: post
-title:  "Tenders Called for Government ICT Infrastructure Services"
+title: 'Tenders Called for Government ICT Infrastructure Services'
 permalink: /media/media-releases/tenders-called-for-government-ict-infrastructure-services
-date: 2013-06-24
+date: 2013-06-24T00:00:00.000Z

 ---

 > Tenders Called for Government ICT Infrastructure Services

 The Singapore Government is calling a series of tenders for the provision of government infrastructure services in order to provide for a smooth transition before the end of the current Standard ICT Operating Environment (SOE) contract.